petros-d/docs/cloud/overview.md

 ## Overview

-Astronomer Cloud is a next generation software service that offers a managed Apache Airflow experience in your network.
+Astronomer Cloud is a managed software service that offers a next-generation Apache Airflow experience in your network.
 Astronomer Cloud is the easiest way to deploy, manage, and monitor data pipelines.

-The Astronomer Cloud deployment model offers the self-service convenience of a fully managed data orchestration service powered by a Control Plane, while respecting the need to keep data private and secure within a Data Plane that runs in your network and corporate boundaries.
+To start, the Astronomer Cloud deployment model offers the self-service convenience of a fully managed data orchestration service powered by a Control Plane, while respecting the need to keep data private and secure within a Data Plane that runs in your corporate boundaries.
 This model optimizes for security whilst relieving your team of operational overhead.

+Beyond the deployment model, Astronomer Cloud offers a suite of first-class features that makes it easy to author data pipelines, deploy code, and maintain strong visibility into task execution.

 ## Features